andrew/ultimate-awesome/README.md

 - [DeFi-Map](https://github.com/YutaSugimura/DeFi-Map) - List of decentralized finance projects on Ethereum.
 - [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
 - [blog](https://github.com/awesomedevin/blog) - Welcome to Devin's blog,I'm trying to be a fullstack developer and sticking with it ！！！.
-- [awesome-testcontainers](https://github.com/collabnix/awesome-testcontainers) - A Curated List of Testcontainers Resources.
 - [awesome-linkedin-backend-courses](https://github.com/drhazemali/awesome-linkedin-backend-courses) - A curated list of the best backend courses available on LinkedIn Learning to enhance your skills at any level.
 - [awesome-spiffe-spire](https://github.com/elinesterov/awesome-spiffe-spire) - Curated list of SPIFFE and SPIRE resources.
 - [awesome-free-code-camp-resources](https://github.com/gwenf/awesome-free-code-camp-resources) - Resource list to complement the Free Code Camp curriculum.
-- [awesome-design-resources](https://github.com/hqasmei/awesome-design-resources) - A curated list of awesome things to elevate your design skills as a developer.
 - [awesome-hep](https://github.com/iris-hep/awesome-hep) - A curated list of awesome high energy and particle physics software.
 - [awesome-api-security-essentials](https://github.com/JBAhire/awesome-api-security-essentials) - Awesome API Security: A Curated Collection of Resources for Bulletproof API Protection!.
 - [awesome-free-and-essential-products-for-startups](https://github.com/jitenbansal/awesome-free-and-essential-products-for-startups) - Curated list of free and essential products.